GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="DL">Dual-Licensing</h3>

 "Dual-Licensing" means that it is possible to release this project under two differing licenses and versions.
-Such as an Community version and a Commercial version.
+Such as a Community version and a Commercial version.

 In order to for dual-licensing to be enacted all copyright owners must agree to the dual-licensing and what licenses to use or change to, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.